apache/bookkeeper/site/docs/getting-started/concepts.md

 next: /docs/applications/java-client
 ---

-BookKeeper is a service used for persistent storage of log streams of records.
+BookKeeper is a service used for persistent storage of log streams of records (aka {% pop entries %}).
 BookKeeper replicates stored records across multiple servers.

 ## Basic terms